itexico/interview-codingchallenge-fsjs/README.md

 leave that terminal running and open up a new one inside the project root. type:

+    npm install
-    npm install && node src/server/server.js
+    node src/server/server.js

 if you get an issue creating lists or list Items, open up ' server.js ' inside ' src/server/ '   and modify the first line

      var frontEndPort = 8080;

-to point to the correct port
+to point to the correct port .

+# Any other time after install

+You can just do the following at the project root

+    node src/server/server.js

+in one window and

+    live-server --open=src/client/app

+in another one

 ======================================================